google/recursive-version-control-system/README.md

 The `snapshot` command is fully implemented, and no changes are currently planned for it, but that is subject to change.

-The `publish` command is implemented but needs more testing.
-Additionally, you have to provide helper commands in order to use it, but there are proof of concept helpers provided in the `extensions` directory.
+The `publish` and `merge` commands are both implemented, but rely on external helper commands in order to actually use them.

-The `merge` command is only implemented to the point of being able to use it to check out a snapshot into a new location, or to automatically merge non-conflicting (at the level of not affecting the same file) changes.
+The `merge` command defaults to using the widely-available `diff3` command if no helper is provided.
+For the `publish` command, there are proof of concept helpers provided in the `extensions` directory.

 ## Model